dannyloo/mobile-take-home/README - Danny.txt

 The features of the app are as follows:

 - User enters the beginning and ending IATA locations
-- The user can add as many locations as they want by pressing the "+" button
+- The user can add as many locations as they want by pressing the "+" button, and scrolling through the list
 - Likewise a location can be removed by pressing the "-" button
 - The resulting route will be a line drawn from start -> destination 1 -> destination 2 -> etc to simulate the route of a plane.